You Earned a Ticket!

 In California, being “college ready” has a specific meaning.

-To be eligible for admission to the University of California (UC) or California State University (CSU) college system, students must graduate high school having passed a set of fifteen college preparatory courses in seven categories with a grade of C or better.
+To apply for admission to the University of California (UC) or California State University (CSU) college system, students need more than just a high school diploma — they need evidence that they took and passed rigorous classes.
+Specifically, thy must have passed a set of fifteen college preparatory courses in seven categories with a grade of C or better.
 These are known as the a-g requirements.
-(Insiders pronounce it "A to G" and write it in lower case letters for some reason.
+(Insiders pronounce it "A to G" or "A through G" and write it in lower case letters for some reason.
 Go figure.)
 High school courses don't automatically count: schools must submit course descriptions to UC officials who decide if they qualify as college-preparatory.

 California’s statewide a-g requirements differ slightly from the requirements for the UC and CSU systems.